 Product-specific updating steps

-If you are using Commerce, Relate, CMS Mirroring, CMO and Live Monitor, there are additional product-specific updating steps needed to complete the updating.
-Depending on which version you currently are on, there might be minor differences in the update procedure.
+If you are using Commerce, specific versions of CMS, and Live Monitor, there are additional product-specific updating steps needed to complete the updating.
+Depending on which version you currently are on, there may be minor differences in the update procedure.

 Issues with NuGet